Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Acknowledgments

+\mysection{Appendix B: Potential use cases under the rank-preserving assumption} We list some potential use cases and discuss the plausibility of the rank-preserving assumption in some examples.

+{\bf Example 1} {\it Inspired by \cite{angrist1991does}, consider a country where children born in different months of the year start school at the same calendar time but with different ages.
+Additionally, compulsory schooling laws mandate that students must remain in school until a specific birthday (e.g., 16th or 17th).
+In this case, birth time or season could serve as an instrument for schooling length, impacting outcomes such as earnings.
+Particularly, the rank-preserving assumption between birth time and schooling length is reasonable, as for any two individuals with the same birth time, the person with a longer schooling length should still maintain a longer schooling length, even if their birth times were counterfactually swapped with another identical birth time.
+We provided more explanation with the data of \cite{angrist1991does} in the next Appendix.}

+{\bf Example 2} {\it Drawing from the Judge IV idea \citep{kling2006incarceration}, strict judges and lenient judges may impose more or less prison time for the same criminal case.
+In many instances, the allocation of judges is random, making judge type a valid instrumental variable for analyzing the causal effect of prison time on various outcomes, such as income.
+Therefore, restricting the analysis to certain criminal cases, the rank-preserving assumption between judge type and prison time can be reasonable, as for specific case types, under any given judge, the person who serves a longer sentence in a pair will still serve longer.}

+{\bf Example 3} {\it In Mendelian randomization, assume there exists a genetic variant or gene score that affects one phenotype of interest, such as weight or alcohol intake, for a group.
+Since the genetic variant can be reasonably considered to be randomly assigned, it can serve as an instrument for investigating the causal effect of the phenotype on an outcome of interest, such as cardiovascular disease.
+Given that the genetic effect follows a similar form (either constantly additive or multiplicative) within this group (e.g. male), the rank-preserving assumption between the gene and the phenotype may be plausible.
+This provides an opportunity to use the stratification approach to investigate the nonlinear causal effect.}

-We provide a more detailed introduction to the rank-preserving assumption using real data from \cite{angrist1991does}, where birth quarter is considered an instrument for years of education.
+\mysection{Appendix C: Rank preserving assumption in \textit{Angrist\&Krueger (1991)} } We provide a more detailed introduction to the rank-preserving assumption using real data from \cite{angrist1991does}, where birth quarter is considered an instrument for years of education.
 The dataset, derived from the 1970 Census, consists of men born between 1920 and 1929.
 It includes 222,389 samples, each with recorded birth quarter (Q1–Q4) and years of education, which are rounded to the nearest integer (ranging from a minimum of 0 to a maximum of 18).
 The data is readily accessible via the R package \texttt{sketching}.
 We construct four groups, each corresponding to a birth quarter, and examine the distribution of years of education.

 The distribution of years of education across birth quarters is presented in Figure \ref{fig:AK}, showing the proportion of individuals with each education level within each birth quarter group.
 The plot reveals a clear and consistent pattern: individuals born in later quarters tend to have fewer years of education.
 Specifically, for a given education level, the proportion of individuals with fewer years of education than that level generally decreases over the birth quarters Q1-Q4.
 This trend is expected due to the effect of birth quarter: among individuals who left school at a specific age, those born in later quarters typically have longer schooling durations than those born earlier in the same calender year.
 As a result, later birth quarters should have a lower proportion of individuals with fewer years of education and a higher proportion with more years of education.
 In this scenario, the effect of birth quarter on years of education appears relatively constant, supporting the rank-preserving assumption—namely, that the relative ordering of education lengths among individuals born in the same time period remains unchanged when their birth times shift.
 Although in this example, the instrument (birth quarter) is rounded to discrete values, its impact on doubly-ranked stratification should be minimal.
 This is because doubly-ranked stratification first aggregates similar instrument values, and the instrument's effect size is relatively small.